SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 After the array is created,
-the name of the ``ShoppingListItem`` at the start of the array is changed from ``"[Unnamed]"`` to ``"Orange juice"`` and it is marked as having been purchased.
+the name of the ``ShoppingListItem`` at the start of the array is changed from ``"[Unnamed]"`` to ``"Orange juice"`` and it's marked as having been purchased.
 Printing the description of each item in the array shows that their default states have been set as expected.